 There are currently 1303 sites where pollution release incidents have occurred in Mecklenburg County.
 Some of the sites have minor soil contamination and other sites have contamination that has extended into the groundwater.
 So far, 1098 pollution release incident sites have been evaluated resulting in the identification of 213 contaminated wells located near 61 of the release sites.

-In 1989, the Mecklenburg Priority List (MPL) was established in response to the need for a more aggressive program to protect citizens from drinking contaminated groundwater.
-The MPL program is the only program of its kind in the region that actively investigates contaminated sites to insure that residents are not drinking or at a risk of drinking contaminated groundwater.
+The Mecklenburg Priority List (MPL) was established in 1989 to respond to the need for a more aggressive program to protect citizens from drinking contaminated groundwater.
+The MPL program is the only program of its kind in the region that actively investigates contaminated sites to insure that residents are not drinking, or at risk of drinking, contaminated groundwater.
 The program does not duplicate the State's efforts in addressing the clean up of contaminated sites.